-When your sympathetic nervous system, your “fight or flight” response is calmed, your body’s parasympathetic nervous system re-engages.
+When your sympathetic nervous system - your “fight, flight, freeze” response is calmed and your body’s parasympathetic nervous system re-engages.
 Simply put, your body goes back into “rest and digest” or healing mode.
 In this way, Reiki treatment supports your body’s ability to self-heal.

 Preliminary research data indicate that regular Reiki treatment eases pain, boosts the immune system, improves blood pressure and variable heart rate, in addition to reducing stress (or more likely, because it reduces stress).
 I hope because it is becoming much more popular that there will be increased funding for additional studies.